-Maximum Power Delivery, the amount of power, measured in MW, expected to be delivered from a Qualified Project's HVDC system as measured at the AC POI.
+Maximum Power Delivery, the amount of power, measured in MW, expected to be delivered from a Qualified Project's HVDC system as measured at the alternating current ("AC") POI.

 Point of Demarcation, location where the change of ownership occurs between owning entities for an electrical line and/or supporting ancillary infrastructure.
+Conceptually, this location represents the terminus of the Prebuild Infrastructure, which will be at or near the LCS.
+The current coordinates for this location, and additional details, are located in the Route Details - Larrabee Collector Station Section herein.